HMS Holland 5: Service history

 Along with Holland 3, she was one of the first two submarines to be accepted into Royal Navy service on 19 January 1903.
 However, by the time she was launched she was already considered obsolete and thirteen A-class submarines had already been ordered.

-On 4 March 1903, she was part of the flotilla of Holland-class submarines that were undergoing a demonstration for Captain Reginald Bacon in Stokes Bay when a gasoline explosion occurred aboard Holland 1.
+On 4 March 1903, she was part of the flotilla of Holland-class submarines that were undergoing a demonstration for Captain Reginald Bacon in Stokes Bay when a petrol explosion occurred aboard Holland 1.
 Along with the other Holland-class submarines, she was quickly reduced to the role of harbor defense and training.
 By 1909, at the time of fleet display in the Thames, the Holland class were no longer considered "seaworthy" by the media.
 In 1910, Holland 5 ran aground off Fort Blockhouse, the location of HMS Dolphin and the home of the Royal Navy Submarine Service.

 By 1912, the decision was made to scrap the Holland-class vessels.
 The submarine foundered in the English Channel off Beachy Head, Sussex, on 8 August 1912, when she was under tow on the way to being scrapped at Sheerness.
 It was not clear why she sank, but a theory is that the torpedo tube hatch was left open, causing the boat to take on water.